Five ways a Sony PSP 5G could beat the Nintendo Switch Pro

 And, talking of software value, another area where the PSP 5G could best the Nintendo Switch Pro is in terms of hardware cost.

 All leaks point to a Nintendo Switch dripping with local, in the console, upgraded hardware – and advanced hardware, too.
-That all costs money, and with the original Nintendo Switch debuting at a price point of $299.99 / £299.99, it seems very likely that the Nintendo Switch Pro will retail for the same price if not more.
-Indeed, the most reported rumored price for Nintendo Switch Pro is $399.99 / £399.99.
+That all costs money, and with the original Nintendo Switch debuting at a price point of $299.99 / £299.99 / AU$469.95, it seems very likely that the Nintendo Switch Pro will retail for the same price if not more.
+Indeed, the most reported rumoured price for Nintendo Switch Pro is $399.99 / £399.99 / approx AU$570.

 The PSP 5G, though, wouldn't need all that expensive internal hardware.
 A chassis, set of controls, screen and 5G modem, maybe with an SD card slot for digital game storage, is all that would be needed.
 And that would come in much cheaper.
 You only have to look at how cheap 5G phones are right now to see what could be possible.
-You can bag a quality 5G phone now for around $200 / £200, and it would be no surprise to see a PSP 5G launch at $199 / £199 as a result.
+You can bag a quality 5G phone now for around $200 / £200 / AU$400 and it would be no surprise to see a PSP 5G launch at $199 / £199 / approx. AU$300 as a result.

 And, at that price, the PSP 5G could be half the cost of the Nintendo Switch Pro and come with hundreds of games to play out of the box.